sky-farmer/meBLUP/README.md

 # README #

 Model equation BLUP (meBLUP) is a new method to estimate genetic breeding values (GEBVs) combining relationships form pedigree and genotype information.
-In comparison to traditional methods, it is not necessary to set up any relationship matrix or its inverse. meBLUp was developed by E. Groeneveld and A. Neumaier.
+In comparison to traditional methods, it is not necessary to set up any relationship matrix or its inverse. meBLUp was developed by E. **Groeneveld** and A. **Neumaier**.
 For further information check the publications listed below.

 The current repository includes the scripts developed and used in the Master's thesis of Himmelbauer, 2022 [3].